traffic congestion is a modern phenomenon, and was uncommon before the 1950's

 Colonists built the first roads for horses and then wagons, starting in 1608 with a sand-and-shell road between Jamestown Island and the glasshouse just upstream.
 The Great Road was later extended from Jamestown to Middle Plantation, which was renamed Williamsburg in 1699 when the colonial capital moved.1

 the National Park Service has recreated a stretch of the Great Road at Historic Jamestowne

 When the settlement at Jamestown expanded and William Claiborne surveyed lots for New Town in the 1620's, the colonial capital needed only two roads.
 Warehouses and structures to support shipping operations were located on "Front Street," which ran parallel to the James River.
 The fanciest brick homes were built on Back Street.

 Cultural geography has been shaped by the different types of people who have occupied Virginia.
 Native Americans who initially crossed the Bering Land Bridge, Europeans who sailed across the Atlantic Ocean, and Africans brought involuntarily created different sorts of communities - but in all cases. physical geography has always been a major factor in how different places developed distinctive characters.

 Gaps in the Blue Ridge, created by erosion long before humans first arrived in Virginia, shaped the locations of Paleo-Indian trade routes and modern interstate highways.
-The Fall Line defined the edge of Powhatans's Tsenacomoco and where colonial ports developed.
+The Fall Line defined the edge of Powhatan's territory, Tsenacommacah, and where colonial ports developed.